-39 May the agency impose penalties itself or must it petition the courts or another administrative or government agency?
-What sanctions and remedies can the agency or the courts impose when enforcing the prohibition of vertical restraints?
+43 May the authority responsible for antitrust enforcement directly impose penalties or must it petition another entity?
+What sanctions and remedies can the authorities impose?
 What notable sanctions or remedies have been imposed?
 Can any trends be identified in this regard?

-The National Development and Reform Commission (NDRC) and the State Administration of Industry and Commerce (SAIC) can directly impose penalties without the involvement of other agencies or the courts.
+NDRC and SAIC can directly impose penalties without the involvement of other agencies or the courts.